evan-woodworth/reading-notes/docs/README.md

 2. Plan

     Once you understand the problem, you need to plan your solution.
-Takew the time to identify how you can get from point a to point b.
+Take the time to identify how you can get from point a to point b.
 An example provided by the author is "Given input X, what are the steps necessary to return output Y?"

 3. Divide